 The attorneys for Mary Jane Ross were Thomas Burke, age 35, and G.M.
 Haller, age 31.
 Over the years of his career Burke formed several different law partnerships and in 1885 his partner was G.M.
 Haller, the son of Col. Granville Haller, a retired U.S. Army man.
-Col. Haller’s younger son, Theodore, owned land in what became Haller Lake in north Seattle.
+Col. Haller’s younger son, Theodore, owned land in what later became Haller Lake in north Seattle.

 It was said that Thomas Burke had benefited from representing wealthy Seattle citizens in legal cases, but it was also known that he did pro bono work.
 We don’t know whether Mary Jane Ross paid a fee to the Burke & Haller law firm or if they handled her case at no charge.
 The final divorce decree ordered that John Ross pay the court costs.

 The attorneys representing John Ross were Orange Jacobs, age 57, his son Hiram Jacobs age 24, and Charles K. Jenner, age 38.
 Orange Jacobs had previously served as a justice on the Territorial Supreme Court, and in 1879-1880 he had been mayor of Seattle.
 Jacobs & Jenner were all attorneys of good repute and it seemed that Ross cooperated with them and followed their advice, for he did not dispute the divorce action.
 One of the documents prepared in the case and signed by each set of attorneys, stated that their clients were in agreement about the divorce, custody of children, and division of property and that there was no reason to take the matter to trial.
 Compared with John Ross’s former belligerence (such as chasing away canal workers with a rifle) he seemed to have calmed down some.

 Other officials involved in the case were people whose names would later become prominent in Seattle history.
 John McGraw, sheriff, age 35 in 1885, had arrived in Seattle in 1876 and started out with a job as a hotel clerk.
 He became Chief of Police in Seattle and then was elected King County Sheriff.
 He studied law with Judge Roger S. Greene, then went on to become governor of the State of Washington in 1892.